s-expressions/twinjo/spec/Twinjo.md

   * Lists: Enclosed in parentheses.

-  * Tags: Used to extend syntax.
+  * Tags: Used to extend the basic semantics and syntax.
     Consists of `#` followed by:
       * nothing (list follows)
       * `X` followed by a type number in lower-case hex (arbitrary datum follows)